 Good site preparation is the key to a successful tree planting project.
 Seedlings planted on a well-prepared site will grow faster and have much higher survival rates than seedlings planted on a site with little or no preparation.
-It has been said that you plant a one-dollar tree in a ten-dollar hole.
+It has been said that you plant a \$1 tree in a \$10 hole.
 It is far cheaper in both time and money to take the time up front to plan, prepare, plant, and maintain a project than to let it fail and try to replant or inter-plant seedlings into a failed planting.

 What is site preparation?
 Site preparation is the process of creating soil conditions that will allow either desirable volunteer seedlings or planted seedlings to become established, grow, and survive.
-This means destroying any and all existing woody and herbaceous vegetation as well as sod forming grasses that will compete with your seedlings for growing space, sunlight, water, and nutrients.
+This means destroying all existing woody and herbaceous vegetation as well as sod-forming grasses that will compete with your seedlings for growing space, sunlight, water, and nutrients.
 The destruction of competing vegetation will greatly improve the growth and survival of your seedlings.
-A good example of site preparation is spring tillage that many farmers use to prepare their ground for planting agricultural crops.

 Why is site preparation so important?
-Site preparation is important because it creates soil conditions that insure good root to soil contact and allows for the growth of the seedling's root system.
+Site preparation is important because it creates soil conditions that ensure good root to soil contact and allows for the growth of the seedling's root system.
 The major cause of failure in conservation tree planting projects is air pockets in the soil (poor root to soil contact) and soil compaction.
-Good site preparation can avoid both of these situations.
+Good site preparation can avoid both situations.